McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/tabs.en.md

 title = "Tabs"
 +++

-The `tabs` shortcode displays arbitrary content in unlimited number of tabs.
+The `tabs` shortcode displays arbitrary content in an unlimited number of tabs.

-This comes in handy eg. for providing code snippets for multiple languages or providing configuration in different formats.
+This comes in handy eg. for providing code snippets for multiple languages.

+If you only want a single tab in your group, you can instead call the [`tab` shortcode]({{% relref "shortcodes/tab" %}}) standalone.

-{{< tabs groupid="tabs-example-language" >}}
+{{< tabs >}}
 {{% tab name="python" %}}

 ```python